SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

    duration
       An optional value that specifies how often to check the file for changes.
 An implicit :mod:`as-duration` is applied to the value.

+   notify
+      A feature expression that must be a string.
+This generates an INFO level message using the string in the diagnostic log when the content is reloaded.
+This is optional - if missing no notification is done.

    One of ``path`` and ``text`` must be present.
 If both are present ``path`` takes precedence.
 The file contents are used if the file can be read, otherwise the value in ``text`` is used.
 If only ``path`` is present it is a configuration error if the file specified by ``path`` cannot